 Like we showed for the mortality rates of infants in 2017, here is a breakdown of what each mortality rate means for each state.
 The majority of America had a higher infant mortality rate in 2014 than the death tolls of infants in 2017.

-It is not possible to say that one thing explicitly caused more infants to die in 2014 than in 2017, but even so, it is wonderful to see the death toll of infants going down.
+This discrepancy can be attributed to causes of infant deaths such as better medical practices, more knowledge on dangers that pose a threat to young children, heightened awarenss of accidental deaths that result from conditions like SIDs, greater levels of supervision, and a plethora of other variables.
+It is not possible to say that one thing explicitly caused more infants to die in 2014 than in 2017, but even so, it is positive to see the death toll of infants going down.